zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/FSDP_report.md

 # Scaling a 7B Vision-Language Model From One GPU to Two With PyTorch FSDP

-**How I found and fixed a communication bottleneck when sharding training across two GPUs.**

-> Full fine-tuning of Qwen2.5-VL-7B needs roughly 112 GB of training state — more than fits
-> on a single 96 GB GPU.
-I split the model across two GPUs using PyTorch's FSDP `FULL_SHARD`
-> mode (the "ZeRO-3" sharding strategy), then used `torch.profiler` to figure out why the
-> two-GPU run still wasn't fast.
-The answer: the GPUs were spending most of each step waiting
-> on data transfers between each other rather than computing.
-Two targeted fixes closed most
-> of that gap and raised throughput **4.2×** — and a separate control experiment confirms the
-> speedup didn't change what the model actually learns.

 | | |
 |---|---|
 | **Stack** | PyTorch 2.9, FSDP1 (`FullyShardedDataParallel`), `torch.profiler`, AdamW, activation checkpointing |